gijs-pennings/sorting-visualizer/README.md

 It is important to note that each step representing one comparison can result in a distorted perspective of the speed of the algorithms.
 For example, Binary Insertion Sort may appear to run faster than Quick Sort (using Hoare's partitioning scheme), since the animation finishes earlier.
 However, for an array of only 512 elements, it already needs to access the array almost *seventeen times* as much as Quick Sort (test it yourself!).
 This is why, if you measure the actual runtime, Quick Sort still comes out on top.

-The number of accesses and comparisons have been (heavily) optimized.
+The number of accesses and comparisons were (heavily) optimized.
 Hence, they may not represent real-world implementations.
 This is partly because I don't need to optimize the actual runtime or have concerns like [cache hit rate](https://en.wikipedia.org/wiki/CPU_cache#Cache_performance).
 In fact, the number of accesses may not even match the animation itself.
 The reason is that values can often be cached instead of swapped, while in the animation they *are* swapped to paint a clearer picture.
 An example of this is Bubble Sort ([source](src/algorithms/bubble.ts)).